COVID-19: Workforce FAQs15/12/21

-The Covid-19 pandemic poses significant workforce issues for public service organisations regarding the services they provide and the risks to staff.
-A number of organisations have drafted Covid-19 HR policies and we list below the most frequently asked questions (FAQs) we have received in relation to these policies and communications with staff generally.
+We list below the most frequently asked questions (FAQs) we have received in relation to the pandemic and communications with staff generally.

 For how long must an individual self-isolate?